Tensor diagrams and cluster algebras: Seeds associated to triangulations

 In this section, we construct a family of distinguished seeds in (the quotient field~of) the ring~$R_\sigma(V)\cong R_{a,b}(V)$.
 These seeds will be used in Section~\ref{sec:main-theorem} to define a cluster algebra structure in~$R_\sigma(V)$.

 \begin{definition} Let $T$ be a triangulation of our $(a+b)$-gon by its diagonals.
-Let $K(T)$ to be the collection of special invariants built as follows: \begin{itemize} \item for each diagonal or side $pq$ in $T$ , include $J_p^q$ and $J_q^p$; \item for each triangle $pqr$ in $T$ (here $p,q,r$ are ordered clockwise), include $J_{pqr}$. \end{itemize} The \emph{extended cluster} $\zz(T)$ consists of all indecomposable special invariants which appear in factorizations of nonzero elements of $K(T)$ into indecomposables.
+Let $K(T)$ be the collection of special invariants built as follows: \begin{itemize} \item for each diagonal or side $pq$ in $T$ , include $J_p^q$ and $J_q^p$; \item for each triangle $pqr$ in $T$ (here $p,q,r$ are ordered clockwise), include $J_{pqr}$. \end{itemize} The \emph{extended cluster} $\zz(T)$ consists of all irreducible special invariants which appear in factorizations of nonzero elements of $K(T)$ into irreducibles.
 [3] The \emph{cluster} $\xx(T)=\zz(T)\setminus\cc_\sigma$ consists of all non-coefficient invariants in~$\zz(T)$. \end{definition}

 \begin{theorem} For any triangulation~$T$ as above, the following holds: \begin{itemize} \item the extended cluster $\zz(T)$ contains the entire set $\cc_\sigma$ of coefficient invariants; \item $\zz(T)$ consists of $3(a+b)-8$ invariants; \item all special invariants in $\zz(T)$ are pairwise compatible. \end{itemize} \end{theorem}